 *To all the new readers coming in, welcome to my blog I just want to thank you for taking time out of your day to read my post.
-When I first wrote this I never imagined it would become this popular, so to the 20,000 who have read this post, and those that have come for the first time hopefully it can help to ease your pain.
+When I first wrote this I never imagined it would become this popular, so to the 35,000 who have read this post, and those that have come for the first time hopefully it can help to ease your pain.
+This post has become its own community, a safe place for everyone.
+If you know someone who is suffering please pass this link along to them, as this post contains the stories and hopes of fellow introverts.
 Just remember you are not alone, you are an amazing human being who deserves to be loved and respected.
 Never let anyone take that away from you.*

 For the longest time, I tried to convince myself I was an extrovert.
 In high school, I talked with everyone.
 I didn’t have many friends, but I had hundreds of acquaintances.
 Every day I would walk onto my high school campus and talk with as many people as I could.
 I would shake their hands, ask them how they were doing, what they were studying and what their future plans were.
 I loved the feeling of acceptance and the fact that I could “relate” with most of my classmates.
 It was an amazing rush, to be acknowledged by everyone.
 In fact by the time I graduated, I knew almost everyone on campus.
 However, there was a major problem.

 I was really suffering inside.